Mindful-AI-Assistants/SumBot/README.md

 The purpose of **SumBot FreeCode** is simple: **manage information overload**.
 By summarizing long texts automatically, it saves time and increases productivity across various platforms, from business reports to academic papers.

 ## 💭 Vision

 Imagine having a personal assistant that condenses overwhelming amounts of information into manageable summaries.
 That’s the vision behind **SumBot**—to simplify workflows by summarizing messages in Slack with a single emoji, such as the :bowtie: bowtie, making communication more streamlined.

+## :bulb: Why SumBot?

+In a world overflowing with information, **SumBot** helps you cut through the noise by efficiently summarizing lengthy texts.
+By leveraging **OpenAI**, **Slack**, and **Zapier**, it provides a simple yet powerful solution to improve productivity and communication without requiring any programming knowledge.